ibi-group/otp-middleware/README.md

 ## Deployment
 The easiest way to deploy otp-middleware is to use the included Docker Compose configuration.

 There are three compose configs.
 All build upon the "standard" config.
 The `dev` config exposes the Mongo instance, and saves the database data outside of the container.
+The path the database data is saved to is by default set to the directory homebrew installs Mongo into.
+This can be changed to any Mongo installation directory.
 The `e2e` configuration also exposes the Mongo instance, and pre-seeds the database using the files in the `configurations/e2e-mongo-seed` directory.
-Please note that the seed files do not work out of the box.
+Please note that the seed files do not work out of the box -- valid auth0 users are needed, and their information needs to be pasted into the seed json files.
 Fields which require input are clearly marked.

 The `configurations/default/docker.env.yml` contains a configuration file that makes it easy to get started.
 However, **there are fields which need to be manually set**.
 These fields are clearly marked within the file.